Implicit Likelihood Inference of the Neutrino Mass Hierarchy from Cosmological Data: Introduction

 To implement the inference of the neutrino masses and other cosmological parameters from observations by the traditional explicit likelihood inference, even for CMB data from Planck 2018~\cite{Planck:2018vyg} only, one should turn to the low-$\ell$ temperature-only $\mathtt{Commander}$ likelihood to deal with the temperature power spectrum in the multipole range $2 \leq \ell \leq 29$, the low-$\ell$ EE likelihood from $\mathtt{SimAll}$ to deal with $EE$-polarization power spectrum in the multipole range $2 \leq \ell \leq 29$, the $\mathtt{Plik}$ high-multipole likelihood to deal with $TT$, $TE$ and $EE$ angular power spectra at multipoles $\ell\geq 30$ and the CMB lensing likelihood to deal with the CMB lensing-potential power spectrum, respectively.
-However, the above 4 likelihood patches only represent the summary statistics of CMB anisotropies map.
-If any extension to the base-$\Lambda$CDM model or any update of the data combination occurs, the likelihoods should be modified more or less accordingly.
-Especially for extensions with a lot of parameters or data requiring large numbers of nuisance parameters, the traditional explicit likelihood inference performs poorly.
+The above 4 likelihoods only represent \Mov{certain} summary statistics of CMB anisotropies map. \Mov{In fact, there are some other summary statistics, such as the temperature and polarization angular bispectra.
+The more summary statistics are considered, the more nuisance parameters should be introduced.
+Furthermore, $6+n$ additional cosmological parameters must be constrained at the same time when an extension to the base-$\Lambda$CDM model is studied.
+However, the traditional explicit likelihood inference scales poorly with the dimensionality of parameter space.}